Kevin-2099/email-classifier/README.md

 # Email classifier

-This project is an **intelligent email classification tool** built with **Python, Hugging Face, and Gradio**.
+This project is an intelligent email classification tool built with Python, Hugging Face, and Gradio.
-It analyzes email text and classifies it into one of the following categories:
+It analyzes email text and classifies it into one of the following categories, while also providing tone detection and an automatic summary:

 - 🟥 **Urgent** (requires immediate attention)
 - 🟨 **Important but not urgent**